 OA3xOriginalProductKeyDescription) on the computer — which in my case was Windows 10 Home Single Language Edition.

-OA3 refers to OEM Activation 3.0, a methodology by which an OEM can prepare a computer for the Windows 8, Windows 8.1, or Windows 10 end-user activation and validation process.
+OA3 refers to OEM Activation 3.0, a methodology by which an OEM can prepare a computer for the Windows 8, Windows 8.1, Windows 10, or Windows 11 end-user activation and validation process.

 On my Dell Vostro 3470 series computer, I ran the Windows 10 Setup (USB setup disk created using MCT) by booting from the USB disk.
 The setup didn’t offer a list of editions for me to choose from, and it began installing the Windows 10 Home Single Language Edition by default.